Note: If two people edit a markup at the same time, an error occurs.

 When you create a redaction, it appears in the Markup Navigation Pane and updates the markup set field to include Has Redactions.
 If the redaction is created using a third-party script or utility, this field may not update as expected.

-To apply a basic redaction to a document, perform the following steps:
+To apply a basic redaction to a document:

 - Draw the redaction boxes across the sections of the page you want to redact.
 You can draw in any direction.